Wednesday May 16, 4:30-6:00pm. Rosenwald 329

-To subscribe to our listserv, visit: https://lists.uchicago.edu/web/subscribe/medicineanditsobjects
+To subscribe to the MaIOW mailing list, visit: https://lists.uchicago.edu/web/subscribe/medicineanditsobjects